AlecAivazis/bwl/supressionRoom.md

 ## Vael Trash

-The trash is skippable by having the entire raid hide like while a hunter pulls the group and feigns.
+The trash is skippable by having the entire raid hide behind a corner while a hunter pulls the group and feigns once everyone's through.

 <img src="./images/supression-hide.png" width="300px">